theramiyer/blog/_posts/2019/2019-11-22-is-the-jnu-protest-justified.md

 ## JNU is useless

 The forward says that 4360 students are enrolled in MPhil and PhD courses, and only 1000 articles are published.
 Well, my college had roughly 1,200 students in 2010, only 270 students graduated.
-Does that make my college useless?
+So, my college is useless?

-Here is why it doesn't.
+Here is why it isn't.
 While there may have been 1,200 students enrolled, only 270 were in the final year.
 The maker of the message would have known this has s/he attended college (or school).
 Not even as hard as common sense.

 Anyone who underwent research would know that research works differently from the "professional courses" that a mainstream Indian is used to.
 Explaining it is probably futile, but those interested can simply Google this.
 Or apply.